 - Adversely affect a person’s access to and/or participation in educational opportunities provided by the University;

 - Adversely affect a person’s recruitment, level of appointment, progression and promotion opportunities;

 - Adversely reflect on the University’s reputation.

-4.6 The University will use educative approaches for the prevention of bullying, discrimination and harassment, ensuring staff know their rights and responsibilities, and to encourage the reporting of behaviour that breaches this policy.
+4.6 The University will use educative approaches for the prevention of discrimination, bullying and harassment, ensuring staff know their rights and responsibilities, and to encourage the reporting of behaviour that breaches this policy.

-4.7 All managers and supervisors have a responsibility to ensure this policy is adhered to, and to take appropriate action in circumstances where they become aware of existing or possible bullying, discrimination or harassment.
+4.7 All managers and supervisors have a responsibility to ensure this policy is adhered to, and to take appropriate action in circumstances where they become aware of existing or possible discrimination, bullying or harassment.

-4.8 Should a complaint of alleged bullying, discrimination or harassment arise, the University will take timely and appropriate action through the Guidelines for the Resolution of Complaints – Staff.
+4.8 Should a complaint of alleged discrimination, bullying or harassment by a staff member arise, the University will take timely and appropriate action through the Guidelines for the Resolution of Complaints – Staff.